Apache Kafka Practice Exam 2025 – The Complete All-in-One Guide for Exam Success!

 Question: 1 / 400

-The number of acknowledgments a producer receives
+The number of active consumers in a group

 Get further explanation with Examzify DeepDiveBeta